Photo: B. Martinez

 Thomas Ades' opera Powder her face and sang the role of Katherina Cavalieri in the Opera 2 Day's production of the play Amadeus.

-Indeed, with the complicity of her mentor, Jean-Pierre Peuvion, Morgane specialised in contemporary music and took part in numerous world premieres and festivals, where she sang works by composers such as Cage, Scelsi, Berio, Takemitsu, Bartholomée, Mernier, Riadis, De Jaer, Peuvion, Colin, Cominotto…
+With the complicity of her mentor, Jean-Pierre Peuvion, Morgane specialised in contemporary music and took part in numerous world premieres and festivals, where she sang works by composers such as Cage, Scelsi, Berio, Takemitsu, Bartholomée, Mernier, Riadis, De Jaer, Peuvion, Colin, Cominotto…

 The reason why Morgane loves contemporary music so much is that it allows her to experiment with her voice, pushing her limits further and discovering new uncharted musical territories.